-This is the electronic powerhouse behind any SMOK’s excellent tanks, including the Helmet, their TFV4, and others.
+The electronic powerhouse behind any Smok’s excellent tanks, including the Helmet, their TFV4, and others.
 With this mod on your side, you have the power to build brilliant clouds of vapor.
 SMOK’s high-powered device uses removable batteries, offers two settings, and comes in 4 colors.

 The USB port on a device signifies one or both of two functions.
 It can be there to recharge the battery, or it could be for upgrading firmware.
-Most companies with removable batteries recommend doing so rather than recharging cells internally, but you have the choice with this SMOK KOOPOR Mini 2.
-Upgrade firmware (chipset controls) and watching SMOK’s website for signs that new features are available to download.
+Most companies with removable batteries recommend doing so rather than recharging cells internally, but you have the choice with this Smok Koopor Mini 2.
+Upgrade firmware (chipset controls) and watching Smok’s website for signs that new features are available to download.

 You thought ESP meant something else?
 At SMOK, they’re talking about resistance monitoring.
 Their high-frequency system (HFDMR) can constantly detect your atomizer coil’s resistance; I’m talking about micro-seconds here.
 That means every second.
 Their HFDMR checks resistance thousands of times to ensure precise heat control.
 Resistance is adjusted at the same time to remain uniform as you puff.